What Is Market Cap?

-Since the market cap is represented in dollars, it is categorised into different ranges.
+The market cap is represented in dollars.
+Therefore, it is categorised into different ranges.
 Let’s face it.

 - Small-cap ($300 million- $2 billion)

 Mostly young companies have a small market cap that ranges between $300 million- $2 billion.
 These companies usually serve emerging industries or niche markets.
 Besides, some old businesses that have lost value for various reasons also have small-cap.

 - Mid-cap ($2 Billion- $10 Billion)

 Mid-cap companies are more volatile in comparison to large-cap companies.
 These medium-sized companies with a mid-cap can become an industry leader by improving their market share and overall competitiveness.

 - Large-cap ($10 Billion- $200 Billion)

 Companies that have large-cap are the industry leaders due to its high market value.
 Companies with a $200 Billion market cap and higher are referred to as mega-cap companies, and very few companies can qualify for this category.

 Significance of Market Cap

 Several investors, traders, and specifically beginners are often mistaken when they assess the company’s value and stability by its stock price.
 Market capitalization is the correct measure to determine its stability and market value rather than the stock price.

 ‘Price is what you pay for something, but VALUE is what you get’Warren Buffett

 Mega-cap and large-cap companies allow more room for investors to invest a few hundred million in new business ventures.
 It is to note that in case the venture fails, it will not affect these companies.
 However, for a mid-cap company, the venture’s failure may be a big blow as they lack enough shares to bear the loss.

 In contrast, if the venture becomes successful, large-cap companies can leverage from larger magnitudes of profits.
 Besides, the venture’s success for mid-cap companies allows them to boost their valuation in the market.

 Similarly, small-cap and mid-cap companies’ existence and value are threatened when large-cap Company invades into their spaces.
 For example, Cloud hosting services were threatened by Amazon’s entry into their niche space.